chuxorg/chux-datastore/README.md

 In closing, chux-mongo emerges as the mythical hero we never knew we yearned for, restoring harmony to the pandemonium, severing the chains of monotony, and banishing the specter of boilerplate Mongo code to the annals of distant memory.

-The Repo is Dark and Full of Terrors.
+The Repos are Dark and Full of Terrors.

 Nah, Seriously.
 Very simple library that encapsulates CRUD operations for [Mongo DB](https://www.mongodb.com) with Golang >= 1.19.
 ## Features